MKortmann/portfolio/README.md

 ### Contributions

 This portfolio was done exclusively by me.
+If you need to contribute, please, contact me!